About Us

 I was exhausted all the time — not “I need a nap” tired, but a heaviness that followed me everywhere.
 I needed caffeine just to get through the morning, then more to survive the afternoon.
 I worked out harder, thinking movement would help, but instead my body pushed back.
 The more I exercised, the worse I felt.

 Like most women, I went to my doctor looking for answers.
 We ran a full panel of blood work.
-I waited, hoping for clarity — only to hear what so many women hear:
+I waited, hoping for clarity — only to hear what so many women hear: “Everything looks normal.
+Just keep doing what you're doing.”

 But nothing felt normal.
 My cravings skyrocketed.
 My motivation disappeared.
 Eating well felt impossible because I barely had the energy to care.
 Beneath it all was a fear I couldn’t ignore: